criticalmaps/criticalmaps-ios/README.md

 In general, we follow the "fork-and-pull" Git workflow.

 1.  **Fork** the repo on GitHub
-2.  **Clone** the project to your own machine
+2.  **Clone** the project to your machine
-3.  **Commit** changes to your own branch.
+3.  **Commit** changes to your branch.
 Please add your changes also to the CHANGELOG.
 We're following the standard of [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)
 4.  **Push** your work back up to your fork
 5. Submit a **Pull request** so that we can review your changes